lvoegtlin/crypto_balancer/README.md

 	  USDT 10
 ```

-By default it values the portfolio in USDT, this can be changed with `--valuebase` argument.
+By default it values the portfolio in USDT, this can be changed with `valuebase` parameter.
 The base currency needs to be part of the portfolio.

 ## Running